Out & about: Edinburgh and East Lothian

 If you are looking for an unbeatable Scottish experience, make sure to plan your stay at the Ducks Inn.
 This quaint B&B is situated the small village of Aberlady, and only 30 minutes from downtown Edinburgh.
 The Ducks Inn gives you great access to some of the best links golf courses Scotland has to offer, along with some of the most hospitable people you will ever meet.
 Following your round of golf, head back to the Ducks Inn and make your way to the bar.
 Here you will find endless wooden putting games, and plenty of pints and Scottish whiskey to keep you busy for hours.

-Being the capital of Scotland, Edinburgh has endless amounts of things to see and do.
-Number one on my list is Edinburgh Castle.
-Situated right in the heart of Edinburgh, this historic Castle is perched on top a massive cliff overlooking the entire city.
-From guided tours to whiskey tastings you can enjoy a full day of history when visiting the Edinburgh Castle.
+Being the capital of Scotland, Edinburgh has endless amounts of things to see and do with the top of the list being Edinburgh Castle.
+Situated right in the heart of Edinburgh, this historic Castle is perched on top of a massive cliff overlooking the entire city.
+From guided tours to whiskey tastings, you can enjoy a full day of history when visiting Edinburgh Castle.

-As I mentioned before, everything is at your fingertips when visiting this area.
-You have small local pubs along the coast of East Lothian, and you have traditional nightlife in the city center of Edinburgh.
+As mentioned before, everything is at your fingertips when visiting this area.
+You have small local pubs along the coast and traditional nightlife in the city center of Edinburgh.
 Whether you are having dinner in your b&b out in the country or eating at a fancy restaurant in the city, the options are limitless.
 With that said, for a 5-star experience, there is no better place to eat than Chez Roux at the Greywalls Hotel.
 This restaurant is spread across 4 rooms that can offer any setting to suit any occasion.

 Personally, I think the best way to experience this area of Scotland is to stay out in East Lothian and tour the city when you are not playing golf.
 First reason being, if you are out in the countryside staying at a small bed and breakfast where the owners are going to give you unmatched hospitality.
 Secondly, you are just a few minutes away from some of the best golf courses in all of Scotland and you only have a short journey home after a long day playing links golf.